 The model also needed to be flexible to ever-shifting inputs and business conditions.

-When it came to establishing the company’s strategy, Farber worked closely with the company’s board and management team to help articulate their intent by developing a mission, vision and values.
-The company then brought in Farber’s Circle & Square training and coaching practice to help instill the mission, vision, and values in their top team members and to help them build both business acumen and emotional intelligence in a way that created strong interpersonal connections.
+When it came to establishing the company’s strategy, B. Riley Farber worked closely with the company’s board and management team to help articulate their intent by developing a mission, vision and values.
+The company then brought in B. Riley Farber’s Organizational & Talent Development practice to help instill the mission, vision, and values in their top team members and to help them build both business acumen and emotional intelligence in a way that created strong interpersonal connections.

 In addition, once talent gaps had been identified in the company, Farber’s Interim Management & Executive Search practice worked with the CEO to find and hire several key executives.
-Farber’s Circle & Square practice was brought in once more to provide coaching to executives who were operating in new roles.
+B. Riley Farber’s Organizational & Talent Development practice was brought in once more to provide coaching to executives who were operating in new roles.

-In terms of analyzing the company’s market data, Farber mined the existing customer database and provided key insights into the buying habits of their customers.
-In addition, Farber worked with the company to identify their strengths (high rate of new clients, diverse client base) and areas of concern (issues around customer retention, high variance in customer relations, inconsistent success with product lineup).
+In terms of analyzing the company’s market data, B. Riley Farber mined the existing customer database and provided key insights into the buying habits of their customers.
+In addition, B. Riley Farber worked with the company to identify their strengths (high rate of new clients, diverse client base) and areas of concern (issues around customer retention, high variance in customer relations, inconsistent success with product lineup).

 Once they identified these problem areas, Farber’s team made recommendations for improvement, including helping first-time customers select products by suggesting popular products based on their specific demographics and following up with customers at select intervals based on their buying patterns.